Copyright © 2012-2018 - All Rights Reserved - Steve Eeles - www.25throyalfusiliers.co.uk

 Marched to MSSAMBESSI RIVER camp arriving at 10 hrs.

 Rations apparently short.
-Efforts by Division to obtain local supplies, water excellent, small quick running stream clear over sand.
+Efforts by Division to obtain local supplies, water excellent, small quick running stream clear

 Marched to PUGO 5 miles, arrived 17 hrs camped up valley water bad.